 Form I-765 is straightforward to complete as long as you follow the U.S. Citizenship and Immigration Service (USCIS) filing instructions.
 There are six parts to the form and each asks for different information.

-Part 1: This part of the form asks about your reason for applying for a work permit.
+This part of the form asks your reason for applying for a work permit.
 You can indicate that you are applying for initial permission to work (a first-time card), to renew an old work permit, or to replace one you’ve lost.

-Part 2: Here, you’ll provide identifying biographical and other information about you, like your full name, your physical address and mailing address, and your gender.
+Here, you’ll provide identifying biographical and other information about you, such as: your full name, physical address and mailing address, and your gender.
 It will ask for your marital status, and your travel history information, including your I-94 number and when you reported to a U.S. Customs and Border Patrol (CBP) officer.
 It also asks for your date of birth, your immigration status, and your country of origin.

 You’ll need your alien registration number (A-Number), receipt number from relevant receipt notices and approval notices from USCIS, Social Security number (SSN), and USCIS Online Account number if you have one.
 If you don’t already have a Social Security card, you can choose to register with the Social Security Administration on this part of the form.